College of Public Health at East Tennessee State University

 - Option to pursue degree part time while receiving the Coverdell Fellowship

-Our MPH program with concentrations in community health, epidemiology, and public health administration can all be completed fully online.
+Our MPH program with concentrations in biostatistics, community health, epidemiology, and public health administration can all be completed fully online.
 Students in the onsite program can take advantage of online courses as well.
-To qualify for graduate assistantship or tuition scholarship opportunities, Coverdell Fellowship students must be enrolled full time.
+To qualify for graduate assistantship or tuition scholarship opportunities, Coverdell Fellowship students must be enrolled full time in an onsite program.

 Year Coverdell Fellows partnership started